-Such expenses could also include anything above usual and customary expenses incurred in preventing, preparing for, and responding to COVID-19, such as reasonable hazard or incentive pay for staff, the use of contractors, agency and outside staff, and additional cleaning, housekeeping, laundry, food, and other operational costs.
-PRF funds could also be used for infrastructure projects related to the recipient's COVID-19 preparations and response that not listed in the statute, such as to either accelerate the build out of, or institute from scratch, broader telehealth programs to expand patients' access to care during COVID-19, including access from patients' homes.
-However, it is unclear to what extent the permitted uses allow for larger infrastructure projects, such as modernizing or building new permanent structures and capacities.
-Any such projects would have to be linked to the recipient's prevention of, preparation for, or response to COVID-19 - the nexus for which remains subject to interpretation.
+Such expenses could also include anything above usual and customary expenses, such as hazard or incentive pay for staff, the use of contractors, agency and outside staff, and additional cleaning, housekeeping, laundry, food, and operational costs incurred during COVID-19.
+PRF funds could also be used for infrastructure projects not listed in the statute, such as to either accelerate the build out of, or institute from scratch, broader telehealth programs to expand patients' access to care during COVID-19, including access from patients' homes.